 Having a strong co-founding team is an important success factor for startups.
-In fact having the wrong founding team is amongst the top reasons why companies fail, in particular at the earliest stages of building a company.
+In fact having the wrong founding team is amongst the top reasons why companies fail.
+Read more about how to build a strong team.

 Without a strong team, the idea will just stay as that, an idea.
 However, finding the right co-founder can seem like a long and complicated process.
 There are many things that entrepreneurs need to take into consideration when making the decision of who to start a company with; starting with what to look for in terms of skillsets, compatibility and personality, followed by where to meet available co-founders, to making sure it will last in the long run.
 Based on our experience, there are 5 important elements that make a strong co-founding team.
 But before you start searching for someone, you need to ask yourself some key questions.

 The investor backing the world's most driven founders, from day zero to greatness.
 Enabling thousands of founders every year to launch and scale companies that move the world forward.

 May 15, 2020

 Share this post

 There is no right or wrong answer here.
 Many unicorns have been successful with only one founder but in general, a team of 2 or 3 people has the best dynamics necessary to run a company.
 Imagine how great it is to have someone on your team to share your wins with and have a shoulder to cry on, someone that can complement your strengths and balance out your weaknesses.
 Founding a company is not a steady journey, it can be a real battle where you need some friendly power which you're not going to get from your employees.

 Before you begin the headhunt for a perfect co-founder, you should start with yourself.
 First of all, find your superpowers - things you are good at and keen on doing.
 Then, be brutally honest with yourself and confront your weaknesses.
 When you identify your strengths and weak points, look for an individual who completes you.
 The ideal co-founder will possess the skills you lack.